ViriyaLucky/Online-Exam/README.md

 # Online Exam

-This project is an Angular project where we create an online exam using Angular 7.
+This project is an Angular project where we create an online exam using Angular 7 and firebase.

 ## Requirements
 * [node.js](https://nodejs.org/en/)